apostrophecms/docs/docs/reference/modules/db.md

 ### `connectToMongo()`

 Open the database connection.
-Always use `mongo.MongoClient` with its sensible defaults.
-Build a URI if we need to, so we can call it in a consistent way.
+Always uses `mongo.MongoClient` with its sensible defaults.
+Build a URI if necessary, so we can call it in a consistent way.
 One default we override: if the connection is lost, we keep attempting to reconnect forever.
 This is sensible behavior for a persistent process that requires MongoDB in order to operate.

 If you need to change the way MongoDB connections are made, override `connectToMongo` in your project.
 In many cases it is easier to just use the `client` option.